feststelltaste/software-graph-analytics-workshop/README.md

 ## Feedback?
 Problems?

-This repos is still in early development.
+This repo is still in early development.
 Feel free to reach out via new issues or contact Markus via Twitter (https://twitter.com/feststelltaste).